Yosozumi wins another skateboarding gold for Japan

-TOKYO (AP) — The Olympic debut of skateboarding is turning out to be an all-Japanese affair.
+TOKYO (AP) — The Olympic debut of skateboarding is quickly becoming an all-Japanese affair.

 Making it three gold medals from three events, with just one more left to go, Sakura Yosozumi led a Japanese 1-2 in the women’s park event on Wednesday, solidifying the host country’s dominance in the sport’s Olympic debut.